Skip to main content

 Google Tag Manager has a free or paid version.
 The former is suitable for small to medium enterprises and the latter is best for large companies.
 You can learn more about pricing details by visiting the following page: https://marketingplatform.google.com/about/tag-manager/compare/

 Regardless of the version type, the setup process is the same.
-If you already use Google Tag Manager, you can go directly to step 3.
+If you already use Google Tag Manager, you can go to Step 3.

 1. Create a Tag Manager account.